capaj/vscode-standardjs-snippets/README.md

 - [JavaScript Semicolon Insertion - Everything You Need to Know](http://inimino.org/~inimino/blog/javascript_semicolons)

-## Making the snippets to priority
+## Making the snippets top priority

 I certainly prefer snippets to have the top priority in the autocompletion.
 This is not a default settingm but can be enabled by: